OpenNebula/docs/source/intro_release_notes/release_notes_enterprise/resolved_issues_6103.rst

 - `Added capability to change CPU_MODEL/FEATURES with one.vm.updateconf request <https://github.com/OpenNebula/one/issues/6636>`__.
 - `Added new cli command onevm snapshot-list <https://github.com/OpenNebula/one/issues/6623>`__.
 - `Added support for auto keywork to set NIC virtio queues, same as DISK attribute <https://github.com/OpenNebula/one/issues/6435>`__.
+- `Increment_flatten operation is executed using qemu-img commit instead of qemu-img convert <https://github.com/OpenNebula/one/issues/6547>`__.

 The following issues has been solved in 6.10.3: